Singapore Corporate Bonds Update 2018

 Risks And Features Of Singapore Corporate Bonds

 The corporate bonds of Singapore have varying risk levels which mostly depend on the corporate entities issuing them.
 Analysis of the company’s financial status decides the risk level of these corporate bonds.
-Analyzing how well the company is fulfilling its bond obligations can also help an investor to make a right decision.
+Analyzing how well the company is fulfilling its bond obligations can also help an investor to make the right decision.
 Some funding managers also recommend checking out the credit rating of the bond to determine the level of risk associated with it.

 When two corporate bonds in Singapore declare the same interest rate, an investor will choose the one from the corporate company having stronger fundamentals.
 That is why entities that have a low credit rating or deemed highly risky more often woo the investors with higher interest rates.
 It does not in any way mean that the safest bonds do not pose any risk.
-The value/quality of a company may deteriorate over the time because in a business environment everything is ever-changing.
+The value/quality of a company may deteriorate over time because in a business environment everything is ever-changing.

 Experts Foresee Possible Liquidity Crisis

-Experts believe that the largest risk the corporate bonds of Singapore in 2018 face is possible liquidity crisis or illiquidity in the coming days.
+Experts believe that the largest risk the corporate bonds of Singapore in 2018 face is a possible liquidity crisis or illiquidity in the coming days.
 Small companies in Singapore will have no other option but to pay more for covering up the borrowings much ahead of the unprecedented maturities.
 It is because the major wealthy investors who are also the key buyers will withdraw or slow down their activities.

-According to Danny Tan, the Eastspring Investments portfolio manager managing the Singapore Select Bond Fund, factors such as recent defaults and rising costs of borrowing is hurting the demands for bonds.
+According to Danny Tan, the Eastspring Investments portfolio manager managing the Singapore Select Bond Fund, factors such as recent defaults and rising costs of borrowing are hurting the demands for bonds.
 Similarly smaller borrowers are also facing issues in the local debt market since the start of this year.

 Some of the companies affected by the pressure include CW Group Holdings Ltd and Hyflux Ltd. CW Group Holdings is a precision machine tool maker.
 Its bond defaulted in June 2018.
 Hyflux is a water treatment and Power Company reporting defaulted perpetual securities.
 The company initiated the court-supervised process of debt reorganization in May 2018.